SiliconLabsSoftware/docs-matter/sld296-matter-wifi-ecosystems/apple-ecosystem-setup.md

 7. Connect the device to a computer and scan the QR code within the Home app.

-   **NOTE:** If the device is running a development version of the application a prompt will appear stating that "Uncertified device", just proceed to set up the device anyway.
+   **NOTE:** If the device is running a development version of the application, a prompt will appear stating that "Uncertified device".
+Proceed to set up the device anyway.

 8. Proceed to add the device to your home.
 You should see **LED0** fast blinking when commissioning happens.